-Internal policies and procedures are updated and renewed as and when required to reflect legislative changes and agreed recommendations by both Internal and External Auditors and are circulated to the relevant staff when reviewed.
-Internal Policies and Procedures would also be available on the Staff Intranet.
+Internal policies and procedures are regularly updated and renewed as required to reflect legislative changes.
+These are amended in line with recommendations from Internal and External Auditors and are circulated to the relevant staff when reviewed.
+Internal Policies and Procedures are available on the Staff Intranet.

 In terms of lawful expenditure, workshops and special council meetings are held to discuss the proposals for the Estimates for the forthcoming year.
-This covers both capital and revenue expenditure.
+This covers both Capital and Revenue Expenditure.
 Internal audit and Local Government Annual reports (including statutory audit) are also examined and discussed at these meetings, as well as the meetings of the Audit Committee.
-Council are issued with a summary report which forms the basis for discussion and decision making at the meetings.
+Council is issued with a summary report which forms the basis for discussion and decision making at the meetings.
+Annual Service specific Business Plans that include detailed proposed expenditure are agreed by respective Council Committees for full Council ratification.
+Oversight of these Business Plans is provided by the Finance and Legal Services.

-A standard report template is used for all committee reports, which includes a section to report on cost implications.
+A standard report template is used for all committee reports, which includes a section to report on full cost implications.
+All reports to Council Committees in 2023/24 will be reviewed by the internal Council legal team, with specialist external advice sought as required, for example, in relation to major capital projects.

-As previously mentioned, Council appointed Moore NI as part of a co-sourcing internal audit arrangement.
 The Internal Audit plan covers a range of Council's main activities, financial and otherwise.
-Various aspects of operating activities have been sampled and examined to ensure that appropriate legislation, policies and procedures are adhered to and expenditure is lawful.
+Various aspects of operating activities have been sampled and examined to ensure that appropriate legislation, policies and procedures are adhered to, and expenditure is lawful.
 Internal audit reports including award of assurance levels and recommendations for improvement are reported to both Council and the Audit Committee.
+Council appointed Cavanagh Kelly as part of a co-sourcing internal audit arrangement.